hanskroner/SceneManager/README.md

 ## Requirements

 Besides easing the administrative burden of managing Scenes, a secondary goal for this project was to familiarize myself with SwiftUI and Swift Concurrency.
-Scene Manager requires at least macOS 13.0 to run.
+Scene Manager requires at least macOS 15.0 to run and is currently built with Swift 6 and its strict concurrency model.

-Scene Manager also requires a recent version of the deCONZ REST API with a few additions that remain to be merged by the maintainers.
+Scene Manager also requires a recent version of the deCONZ REST API with a few additions that remain to be merged in by the maintainers.
 Scene Manager requires deCONZ functionality that allows:

 * The Lights of a Scene to be a subset of the Lights in the Scene's Group
 * Querying all of the Scenes known to the API
 * Controlling supported Hue devices over the manufacturer-specific `0xfc03` cluster
-* Modifying and recalling scenes for supported Hue devices over the manufacturer-specific `0xfc03` cluster
+* Modifying and recalling scenes for supported Hue devices with a manufacturer-specific command
+* Storing definitions for Dynamic Scenes as part of a Scene

+Such a version of the deCONZ REST API is available [here](https://github.com/hanskroner/deconz-rest-plugin/tree/hue-dynamic-scenes).

 ## Features